holepunchto/hyperdrive/README.md

 Create a new hyperdrive instance. db should be a [levelup](https://github.com/level/levelup) instance.

+#### `var stream = drive.createPeerStream()`

+Create a new peer replication duplex stream.
+This stream should be piped together with another peer stream somewhere else to start replicating the feeds

 #### `var archive = drive.add()`

 Add a new archive to share.

 #### `var stream = archive.entry(fileInfo, [cb])`